SuperYoungWee/discordneutron/README.md

 ### Customize
-use the custom css editor in Better discord
+use the custom css editor in Better discord you can find color variants in the "other colors" folder, just copy the hex codes

     .app, .callout-backdrop, .userPopout-11hFKo::before,.topSectionStreaming-3rIBIm, .topSectionPlaying-3jAH9b, .topSectionSpotify-3744IX, .topSectionNormal-2LlRG1 {
         background-image: url("YOUR IMAGE URL HERE") !important;